alexfernandez/alexfernandez.github.io/2025/on-art.md

 If someone is just sad and watching them makes other people feel sad, or if an artist wants to transmit one thing but then conveys another, then it falls out of scope.
-For instance, a movie director might want to create a work of mystery and science fiction, but accidentally make the audience feel vicarious shame.
+For instance, a movie director might want to create a work of horror and science fiction, but accidentally make the audience feel vicarious shame.

 [Plan 9](https://en.wikipedia.org/wiki/File:Plan_9_Alternative_poster.jpg).

+Many human activities make us feel emotions.
+For instance a well designed and written software program may fill us with joy.
+But when its intent is mainly functional we will not consider it "a work of art".
+It is possible to write code with the purpose of making it beautiful, and in this case we may well consider it artistic.

 ## Arts and Techniques